Lacey Schwimmer: So You Think You Can Dance

 Schwimmer entered the preliminary auditions for So You Think You Can Dance{'}s third season partnered by her brother, Benji Schwimmer, following his win the previous season.

-After her selection to the top 20 finalists, Schwimmer was paired with contemporary/hip hop dancer Kameron Bink.
+After her selection to the top 20 contestants, Schwimmer was paired with contemporary/hip hop contestant Kameron Bink.
 The two danced together for five weeks successfully, with judges praising their chemistry and the ease with which they danced together; they were the only couple never in danger of elimination.
-As per the show's competitive structure at the time, couples were assigned new partners each week after week five; Schwimmer subsequently partnered with Danny Tidwell, Neil Haskell and Pasha Kovalev before being named to the season's Top 4 Finalist.
+As per the show's competitive structure at the time, couples were assigned new partners each week after week five; Schwimmer subsequently partnered with Danny Tidwell, Neil Haskell and Pasha Kovalev before being named to the season's Top 4 Contestant.

-Historically, Lacey Schwimmer is among a group of ten dancers to have advanced through their respective seasons to the finales without finishing a single episode in jeopardy of elimination (others include Donyelle Jones, Katee Shean, Jakob Karr, Ashleigh Di Lello, Evan Kasprzak, Kent Boyd, Marko Germar, and champions of seasons 2, 4, and 8 respectively, Benji Schwimmer, Joshua Allen, and Melanie Moore).
+Historically, Lacey Schwimmer is among a group of ten contestants to have advanced through their respective seasons to the finales without finishing a single episode in jeopardy of elimination (others include Blake McGrath, Donyelle Jones, Katee Shean, Jakob Karr, Ashleigh Di Lello, Evan Kasprzak, Kent Boyd, Marko Germar, Jim Nowakowski, Gino Cosculluela, Sophie Pittman and champions of seasons 2, 4, 8, 11, 12 respectively, Benji Schwimmer, Joshua Allen,Melanie Moore, Ricky Ubeda, Gaby Diaz).

 Schwimmer joined her fellow season 3 contestants in the show's 2007 dance tour, which began in Albany, New York.

 Lacey assisted her brother Benji in choreographing a West Coast Swing routine for Katee Shean and Joshua Allen during the show's fourth season.

 Note: Results highlighted in red indicate that contestants placed in the bottom dancers or couples, but may not have necessarily been eliminated.